genotrance/px/README.md

 Px is a HTTP(s) proxy server that allows applications to authenticate through an NTLM or Kerberos proxy server, typically used in corporate deployments, without having to deal with the actual handshake.
-It is primarily designed to run on Windows systems and authenticates on behalf of the application using the currently logged in Windows user account.
+It is primarily designed to run on Windows systems and automatically authenticates on using the currently logged in Windows user account.
+It is also possible to run Px on Windows, Linux and MacOS when single signon is not available by configuring the domain, username and password to authenticate with.

 Px is similar to "NTLM Authorization Proxy Server" [NTLMAPS](http://ntlmaps.sourceforge.net/) and [Cntlm](http://cntlm.sourceforge.net/) in that it sits between the corporate